Nicki Minaj Being Forced To Write Remy Ma Diss Track By Lil Wayne, Drake?

 Having seen how much of a supposed laughingstock their friend has become on social media, Drake and Lil Wayne have urged Nicki Minaj to get in the studio and hit back at Remy Ma, noting that if she doesn’t, it would seem as if she’s scared to confront the person she initially started the feud with.

-It’s rumored that Nicki wasn’t expecting Remy to release a 7-minute diss track that touches subject on some shocking information regarding Minaj’s personal life, such as her butt implants getting “popped,” consequently forcing her to abstain from sex with Meek Mill for 90 days.
+It’s rumored that Nicki wasn’t expecting Remy to release a 7-minute diss track that touches on some shocking information regarding Minaj’s personal life, such as her butt implants getting “popped,” consequently forcing her to abstain from sex with Meek Mill for 90 days.

 Remy has taken shots that Nicki Minaj wasn’t prepared for, a source explains, but that hasn’t stopped the likes of Drake and Wayne from trying to get their pal in the studio to hit back at her newfound enemy, stressing that it would look wrong for Minaj not to respond to the things that have been said about her.